LinkedInLearning/tensorflow-working-with-nlp-2439112/README.md

 # TensorFlow: Working with NLP
-This is the repository for the LinkedIn Learning course `TensorFlow: Working with NLP`.
+This is the repository for the LinkedIn Learning course TensorFlow: Working with NLP.
 The full course is available from [LinkedIn Learning][lil-course-url].

-_See the readme file in the main branch for updated instructions and information._
+![TensorFlow: Working with NLP][lil-thumbnail-url]

+TensorFlow 2.0 is quickly becoming one of the most popular deep learning frameworks and a must-have skill in your artificial intelligence toolkit.
+Using a hands-on approach, Jonathan Fernandes covers the key aspects of working with transformers in natural language processing, all in TensorFlow.
+He goes over the basics of working with text data, and explores transfer learning, fine-tuning BERT, and understanding the transformer model architecture.
+He also includes challenge/solution sets and assessment questions to help you optimize retention of the material.

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.